solarwinds/appoptics-apm-node/working/re-arch-notes.md

 ## details - done##

+- event.addEdge() accepts both Metabuf and Event arguments - topLevel only has Metabuf but most code works at event-level.
-- ~~unix time in microseconds~~ done. see api.js/getUnixTimeMicroseconds().
+- unix time in microseconds done. see api.js/getUnixTimeMicroseconds().
-- ~~agent: rework event code to use Metabuf. (only 3 "new Event" calls)~~
+- agent: rework event code to use Metabuf. (only 3 "new Event" calls)
-- ~~bindings: getTraceSettings() changes - creates Metabuf, not oboe metadata.~~
+- bindings: getTraceSettings() changes - creates Metabuf, not oboe metadata.
-- ~~repurpose event completely - all javascript until event.send()
+- repurpose event completely - all javascript until event.send()
-  constructor expects metadata, not event, or both? capture edges, KVs, etc.~~
+  constructor expects metadata, not event, or both? capture edges, KVs, etc.
-- ~~get rid of Event.sendStatus() - used only for init message. replace with optional second arg that determines channel. more in event.cc (bindings).~~
+- get rid of Event.sendStatus() - used only for init message. replace with optional second arg that determines channel. more in event.cc (bindings).
-- ~~there will be no oboe metadata, just events which contain a Buffer that holds the x-trace form of metadata. the only time an oboe event or metadata will be constructed is in the bindings Event.send() function - completely new. actually an oboe event is nothing more than metadata with a bson buffer and string. and the metadata object carries along lengths which are constant for any given build/version combination, so no need to carry that redundant information. a version will suffice if there is ever a change.~~
+- there will be no oboe metadata, just events which contain a Buffer that holds the x-trace form of metadata. the only time an oboe event or metadata will be constructed is in the bindings Event.send() function - completely new. actually an oboe event is nothing more than metadata with a bson buffer and string. and the metadata object carries along lengths which are constant for any given build/version combination, so no need to carry that redundant information. a version will suffice if there is ever a change.
-- ~~bindings - Event & Metadata will go away.
+- bindings - Event & Metadata will go away.
 New function in Event namespace (most likely, or Reporter) that will send an array of events.
-Each event will have all the KV pairs, edges, and metadata (in a Metabuf) required to construct an oboe event and then send it.~~
+Each event will have all the KV pairs, edges, and metadata (in a Metabuf) required to construct an oboe event and then send it.
-- ~~bindings: might need an hrtime/unix-time base function.~~
+- bindings: might need an hrtime/unix-time base function.
-- ~~agent: validates x-trace strings~~
+- agent: validates x-trace strings

 perf notes